roldanmoncada/Challenge-03-JS-PW-Repo/README.md

 # Challenge-03-JS-PW-Repo

 ## <ins>Description: </ins>
     This challenge is to create a random password generator that is secure according to the acceptance criteria.
-The code for the challenge is rather straightforward in terms of functionality but I am having a very hard time with the prompt boxes portion of it.
-Will update with more as it comes.
+The code for the challenge is rather straightforward in terms of functionality but I am having a very hard time with the prompt boxes portion of it. ~~Will update with more as it comes.~~

+    Revisiting this after project 1

 ## <ins>User Story: </ins>